-The Courts are increasingly busy dealing with a backlog of pre-Lockdown cases and also an influx in new claims being issued.
-This is resulting in long delays in applications being processed and hearings being listed.
+The Courts are still busy due to the impact of the pandemic, resulting in long delays in applications being processed and hearings being listed.
 Parties involved in a dispute should therefore consider whether matters could be more easily resolved by way of Alternative Dispute Resolution (ADR).

 What is Alternative Dispute Resolution?